Trekking through Markha valley of Ladakh in India involves crossing over two high passes, Gandala (4980 m) and Gongmaru-la (5100 m)

 Experience a traditional Tibetan Buddhist culture undisturbed by the Cultural Revolution.
 Visit active monasteries where monks go about their daily lives, and beautiful artwork enhances rustic interiors.
-Trek through one of the most remote areas of the Greater Himalaya in a landscape of plunging canyons and verdant river bottoms.
+Trek through one of the Greater Himalayas’ most remote areas in a landscape of plunging canyons and verdant river bottoms.

 Day 01 to 02: Arrive in Delhi around midnight.
 Enjoy an extra day to relax and get rid of the jet lag.

 Day 03 to 04: Fly to Leh and explore (3500 m).
 Overnight in Hotel with breakfast.

 Day 05 to 06: Drive to Nubra Valley via Khardung-La (5600 m).
 Enjoy various activities such as walks, visiting monasteries, and a Bactrian camel ride.

 Overnight in a deluxe tent with breakfast, lunch, and dinner.